oday-awad/rebi_todo/README.md

 ### Troubleshooting
 - If you see an error about desktop not being configured, follow the optional Desktop steps above or run on a mobile device/emulator.
+- If you changed schemas and see Hive adapter type errors, do a full restart.
+Legacy tasks are migrated at read time and assigned to the `default` list.